-On March 29th up-and-coming artist Billie Eilish released her debut album When We All Fall Asleep, Where Do We Go? on Apple Music, YouTube and Spotify.
-The album features twelve tracks, 3 of which were pre-released as singles.
+On March 29, up-and-coming artist Billie Eilish released her debut album When We All Fall Asleep, Where Do We Go? on Apple Music, YouTube and Spotify.
+The album features 12 tracks, three of which were pre-released as singles.
 Eilish revealed that it’s best to listen to the songs in order, so that the album resembles a story.

 To accompany her debut album, Eilish created an exhibit that features a different room dedicated to each track.
 The exhibit was created in a partnership with Spotify and was located in Los Angeles for fans to come and get a more immersive experience.
 The artist explained that growing up with synesthesia, which is a condition that causes involuntary crossing of different senses like sight, smell, and sound, influences a lot of her work.
 Each room is supposed to show the smells, feelings, and colors she associated with her songs because of her synesthesia.

-The album hit the number 1 on the Billboard 200 chart after its release, making her one of the youngest artists to have a number 1 album, and caused the biggest selling week for an album so far in 2019.
+The album hit the number one on the Billboard 200 chart after its release, making her one of the youngest artists to have a number one album, and caused the biggest selling week for an album so far in 2019.